-Decontamination site for responders must be on every incident in which is contamination suspected.
+Decontamination site for responders is mandatory built on every incident in which contamination could be suspected.
 It is performed on surface of PPE garment of responders.
-Chemical resistance of protective garment allows usage of more aggressive agent in bigger concentration for decontamination.
+The Chemical resistance of protective garment allows the usage of more aggressive agents in higher concentration for decontamination.
 Emergency decontamination should be considered in case of breakdown of personal protective equipment (e.g., ripped chemical protective clothing, breathing apparatus malfunction, injured wearer etc) [8, 11, 12, 13, 15].